topbitdu/unidom-visitor/ROADMAP.md

 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.8
 2. Improve the Engine class to include the Engine Extension concern

+## v1.12.4
+1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.9
+2. Improve the models to support the namespace neglecting

 ## v1.13
 1. Platform enum code